angenibai/minesweeper/bugs.md

 2. People like inputting F7

 ## General improvements
-1. Maybe a idk
-2. Represent flags with an F?
+1. Detecting when a flag is incorrectly marked at the end
-3. Actual clicking
+2. Actual clicking